timsco/seo_checker/README.md

 - each page has title
 - use unique title tags for each page
 - each page has meta description
-- ues unique descriptions for each page
+- use unique descriptions for each page
 - url does not just use ID number.
 - url does not use excessive keywords
 - url does not have deep nesting of subdirectories